reactiveui/refit/README.md

 ### API Attributes

 Every method must have an HTTP attribute that provides the request method and relative URL.
-There are five built-in annotations: Get, Post, Put, Delete, and Head.
+There are six built-in annotations: Get, Post, Put, Delete, Patch and Head.
 The relative URL of the resource is specified in the annotation.

 ```csharp